-Gateway is obligated to ensure that the grievance process is not abused for retaliatory purposes, thus counterclaims made with retaliatory intent will not be permitted.
+Gateway is obligated to ensure that the grievance process is not abused for retaliatory purposes.
 Gateway permits the filing of counterclaims but uses an initial assessment, described above, to assess whether the allegations in the counterclaim are made in good faith.
-Counterclaims by the Respondent may be made in good faith, but are, on occasion, also made for the purpose of retaliation.
+Counterclaims by the Respondent may be made in good faith, but are, on occasion, also made for purposes of retaliation.
 Counterclaims made with retaliatory intent will not be permitted.